Smoke alarms

 Garages and sheds

-You can reduce the risk of fire by keeping these areas clear of clutter, obstructions and anything that could cause or add fuel to a fire.
-Keep on top of your recycling and household rubbish and don't allow it to build up anywhere near heat sources or electrical sockets.
+Reduce the risk by keeping these areas clear of clutter, obstructions, and anything that could cause or add fuel to a fire.
+Keep on top of your recycling and household rubbish and store it away from heat sources and electrical sockets.

 Escape plan